opendocsg/slw-judgments-backfill/2015_SGCA_70/report.md

 _The victim’s evidence_

-42     It is trite that where no other evidence is available, a complainant’s testimony can constitute proof beyond reasonable doubt – but only when it is so “unusually convincing” as to overcome any doubts that might arise from the lack of corroboration: see _AOF v Public Prosecutor_ [2012] 3 SLR 34 (“ _AOF_ ”) at [111].
-The general rule of practice is that the evidence of child witnesses is not taken at face value (see _Lee Kwang Peng v Public Prosecutor and another appeal_ [1997] 2 SLR(R) 569 (“ _Lee Kwang Peng_ ”) at [62]), the reason being that (per Thomson CJ in _Chao Chong & Ors v Public Prosecutor_ [1960] MLJ 238):
+42     It is trite that where no other evidence is available, a complainant’s testimony can constitute proof beyond reasonable doubt – but only when it is so “unusually convincing” as to overcome any doubts that might arise from the lack of corroboration: see _AOF v Public Prosecutor_ <span class="citation">[2012] 3 SLR 34</span> (“ _AOF_ ”) at [111].
+The general rule of practice is that the evidence of child witnesses is not taken at face value (see _Lee Kwang Peng v Public Prosecutor and another appeal_ <span class="citation">[1997] 2 SLR(R) 569</span> (“ _Lee Kwang Peng_ ”) at [62]), the reason being that (per Thomson CJ in _Chao Chong & Ors v Public Prosecutor_ [1960] MLJ 238):

  ... children at times find it difficult to distinguish between reality and fantasy.
 They find it difficult after a lapse of time to distinguish between the results of observation and the results of imagination.